Making Integration Work: Policy in Practice

 Local government is an essential partner of the NHS in the provision of adult social care, children and young people's mental health services, promoting public health initiatives and workforce planning - all of which are integral to delivery of the NHS Long Term Plan.
 This presentation will be a forthright conversation about the need for equivalent investment in local government to ensure sustainable funding solutions for social care, public health and wider council services that contribute to improving health and wellbeing.

 One in four women will experience an issue with their mental health in the perinatal period – the duration of pregnancy and anytime up to a year after giving birth.
-Bolton NHS Foundation Trust and Greater Manchester Mental Health Trust have partnered to provide the first perinatal mental health service for women in Bolton and the surrounding areas that access midwifery care.
+Bolton NHS Foundation Trust and Greater Manchester Mental Health Trust have partnered to spearhead the first perinatal mental health service for women in Bolton and the surrounding areas that access midwifery care.
 The Trust’s midwives and obstetricians identify women struggling with mental health issues or displaying risk signals during their pregnancy or postnatal period before referring them for further support, specialist input and developing individual care plans.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.